Theory of Critical Phenomena with Long-Range Temporal Interaction: Introduction

-Here, we will extend the essentially tree-order RG analysis in Ref.~\cite{Zeng} for the critical phenomena with long-range temporal interaction to higher orders in $\epsilon=d_c-d$ but the leading order in $\varepsilon=\theta-1$ or $O(\varepsilon^0)$.
+Here, we will extend the essentially tree-order RG analysis in Ref.~\cite{Zeng} for the critical phenomena with long-range temporal interaction to higher orders in $\epsilon=d_c-d$ but the leading order in $\varepsilon=1-\theta$ or $O(\varepsilon^0)$.
 We continue to utilize the momentum-shell integration technique for the RG analysis~\cite{Wilson,Mask,Goldenfeld,Cardyb,Zhongl95,Zhonge12}.
 This method has been exploited to study the crossover between the short-range and long-range spatial interactions~\cite{Sak}, and the results have been confirmed by a field-theoretic RG approach~\cite{Honkonen} and a functional RG approach~\cite{Defenu,Defenu1}.
 Similar method has also been employed in epidemic spreading with long-range spatial~\cite{Janssen99} and temporal~\cite{Adamek,Hinrichsen07} infections.
 The technique enables us to study the crossover between the short-range and long-range interaction as well as to compute the critical exponents for the latter.
+We note in passing that field-theoretic RG methods have also been employed to compute critical exponents for long-range spatial~\cite{Vernon,Benedetti,Shapoval} and temporal~\cite{Jimenez,Batalov} interaction systems.

 We find that to higher orders in $\epsilon$, the corrected hyperscaling law is again broken.
 Even worse, the scaling laws relating the susceptibility and fluctuations, Eq.~\eqref{fisherl}, does not hold either.
 Moreover, because the dynamics and statics are intimately interwoven, even the static critical exponents involve contributions from the dynamics and hence do not return to the short-range exponents for $\theta=1$ or at the crossover between the two regimes.
 Similar effects also contribute to the crossover between the short-range and long-range regimes.
 As a result, the crossover is discontinuous contrary to the spatial case.
 Moreover, it is no longer determined by the dynamic critical exponent of the two regimes to higher orders, though it is to the lowest nontrivial order.
-Although the effects of the dynamic contributions are obtained only up to order $O(\varepsilon^0)$, they are unlikely to be cancelled by higher-order results in $\varepsilon$.
+Although the effects of the dynamic contributions are obtained only up to order $O(\varepsilon^0)$, they are unlikely to be cancelled by higher-order results in $\epsilon$ and $\varepsilon$.
 In addition, a new scaling law relating the dynamic critical exponent with the static ones emerges owing to the unrenormalization of the long-range interaction term.
 This implies that the dynamic critical exponent is now not independent.